dialogue-host/requirements/README.md

 - **Member** : *Entity* that is part of an *org*.
 - **Aim** : Piece of text describing the goals, intended purposes and general orientation of an *org*.
 The introduction and the *core principles* together form *Dialogue OC*'s *aim*.
 - **Action** : Different actions can be taken by an *org*.
-This mey be internal *content* moderation, *content* publication and management, modifications of the *aim*, *member* acceptance and exclusion, *role* edition, granting and removal, modifications of *processes*, etc.
+This may be internal *content* moderation, *content* publication and management, modifications of the *aim*, *member* acceptance and exclusion, *role* edition, granting and removal, modifications of *processes*, etc.
 - **Process** : Methods and criterions by which *action* can be taken within an *org*.
-The mechanisms mey include direct voting, temporary *role* granting through [sortition](https://en.wikipedia.org/wiki/Sortition), committee deliberation, etc. Its functioning has to be transparent to every *member*.
+The mechanisms may include direct voting, temporary *role* granting through [sortition](https://en.wikipedia.org/wiki/Sortition), committee deliberation, etc. Its functioning has to be transparent to every *member*.
 - **Record** : List of every *action* taken and the *entities* responsible.
 - **Role** : *Members* hold different *roles* within an *org* that charge them with some responsibilities and may grants them the right to take a specific *actions*.
 A piece of text describes the expected behavior of the holder.